 Establishing Duty of Care In Healthcare in Ontario

-The duty of care in healthcare is pretty simple.
-If a doctor accepts you as a patient, they have a “duty” to provide you with quality care.
-If a healthcare worker accepts your case, such as a home nurse or a nurse managing your hospital room as “their patient,” also has a duty of care to you as a patient.
+The concept of duty of care in healthcare is straightforward.
+When a healthcare professional, such as a doctor, accepts you as a patient, they take on a legal and ethical obligation to provide you with quality and reasonable care.
+Similarly, other healthcare workers—such as home nurses or nurses managing your hospital room—also have a duty of care once they accept responsibility for your treatment.

 Why Is Establishing Duty of Care Necessary?

-If you are filing a personal injury claim, your lawyer must be able to show the following four facts:
+When filing a personal injury claim, your lawyer must prove four key facts to build your case:

-- That injury has caused the patient financial harm.
-The financial harm can include medical costs to correct the injury, financial losses from not being able to work, or other losses that your lawyer can show are related to the injury.
+- The injury led to financial harm.
+This can include medical bills to treat the injury, lost income due to inability to work, or other measurable financial losses related to the injury.

 All personal injury cases must meet these four qualifications before the court system accepts them.